nexus-codes/Scoop-Spotify/README.md

 ### spicetify-canary

 - Nightly builds of the [spicetify-cli](https://github.com/khanhas/spicetify-cli) repo built by my own Github Actions hosted [here](https://github.com/nexus-codes/spicetify-builds)
+- Recommended to be installed and updated with the `-k` flag to avoid the cached copy
 - This version should be uninstalled before using the release version of spicetify

 ### spicetify-jqbx